Flexible Spending Accounts FAQs

 Please note: the TexFlex dependent care FSA allows a grace period instead of a carry-over.

 If your balance is $25 or more, it will be carried over into the next plan year.
-ADP will send you a TexFlex debit card to pay for eligible health care expenses.
+You can use your TexFlex debit card to access your carryover balance.
 If you have less than $25 in your health care FSA, you have until December 31 to file claims from the previous plan year.

 No. The carry-over does not apply to a dependent care FSA.
 It is only available for TexFlex health care FSA and limited FSA.
 The dependent care FSA still includes the grace period through November 15 and any funds left in your account after the end of the run out period (December 31) will be forfeited.
 This means you must incur new expenses between September 1 and November 15 of the following year.
 The last day to submit claims is December 31.